Best Smart Home Devices Under $100 in 2026: 10 Picks That Actually Work

 Amazon Smart Thermostat — $79 (Best Budget Smart Thermostat)

 Built in partnership with Resideo, the Amazon Smart Thermostat works with most forced-air HVAC systems.
-Setup is 30 minutes or less.
-Alexa voice control is native.
-According to Amazon’s energy savings data (independently verified by Consumer Reports), users save an average of 26% on heating/cooling costs.
+Setup?
+It’s usually 30 minutes or less.
+Alexa voice control is native, which is super convenient.
+According to Amazon’s energy savings data (which Consumer Reports independently verified), users save an average of 26% on heating/cooling costs.
 At current energy prices, this thermostat typically pays for itself within 2–3 months of winter or summer operation.
+Not bad, right?

 Full Comparison Table